 A formal review of the Scheme's investment arrangements, including the default arrangement, was undertaken between 8 March 2017 and 18 July 2018, in conjunction with the Scheme's investment advisor, Mercer Limited.
 The review was wide ranging and took into account the profile of the Scheme membership, range of investment types, fund performance and fund management fees.
 It also considered the suitability and performance of the default investment arrangement and the investment platform provider through which the Scheme's investment options are made available.
 This included both an analysis of past performance, as well as prospects for future outperformance as assessed by Mercer's manager research ratings.
-Following the review, the Trustees decided that better value is available to members by moving their holdings to the Scottish Widows (formerly known as Zurich Assurance Limited) investment platform, but it was agreed that no significant changes were to be made to the investment strategy (two funds were unavailable on the Scottish Widows platform and replacements were selected).
+Following the review, the Trustees decided that better value is available to members by moving their holdings to the Scottish Widows investment platform, but it was agreed that no significant changes were to be made to the investment strategy (two funds were unavailable on the Scottish Widows platform and replacements were selected).
 The platform move took place in June 2019 and offers members lower ongoing fees and enhanced fund options.
 The detail of all the agreed changes were included in a series of pre and post transition communications to members.
 In addition, detailed pre and post implementation reports were reviewed by the Trustees.

 The Trustees keep the default investment arrangement and the self-select funds under regular review and adjust them as appropriate, based on analysis of the likely requirements of the typical member.
-The next full review of the Scheme's default investment arrangement is required to take place by 2021 at the latest.
+Whilst the Trustees are not required to undertake triennial reviews of the default investment arrangement by regulation, as a matter of best practice, the Trustees aim to review the default and wider range every three to five years.
+The next full review of the Scheme's default investment arrangement is planned to begin during 2021.